www.scottodell.com

 An Awards Nomination Form (download below) must be submitted with the required information for each title you wish to bring to the attention of the Award Committee.

-Send the following information directly to Uma Nori, Committee Chair, at her email address, uma@fordlibrary.org:
+Send the following information directly to Committee Chair, Mary Ann Stahr, at mstahr1@kent.edu.

 • Submit Book Title (include a subtitle if there is one), Author, Publisher, Month and Year of Publication;